-GTD #31: Bossman
+GTD #31: Bossman Activities

-First half of the month wasn't very healthy - didn't do yoga or lift weights after a busy two weeks of travel last month.
-But we got back on the saddle and made some decent progress.
-Cleaned up the formatting of these GTD chapters too - been watching a lot of One Piece and that's inspired me to improve my storytelling.
-I still have no clue what GTD is but I'm going to treat it like a manga of my life.
+First half of the month wasn't very healthy - no yoga or weightlifting after a rollercoaster of travel last month.
+But I'm back on the saddle and made some decent gains.
+I cleaned up the formatting of these GTD chapters too - been watching a lot of One Piece and that's inspired me to improve my storytelling.
+Still shit, and I still have no clue what GTD is but I'm going to treat it like a manga of my life.
 Just focus on having great adventures and telling great stories.
-So the adventure continues.
-We'll go even higher as our debts go lower.
-The castle of my dreams, the life of my dreams, is finally in sight.
+Train hard and write the legend.

 April 1st, 2026 to May 1st, 2026